open-spaced-repetition/java-fsrs/README.md

 - `PATCH` version number will increase when a bug is fixed, a new feature is added or when anything else warrants a new release

 Once this package is considered stable, the `MAJOR` version number will be bumped to `1.0.0` and will then follow [semver](https://semver.org/).

+## Other FSRS implementations

+You can find various other FSRS implementations and projects [here](https://github.com/orgs/open-spaced-repetition/repositories?q=fsrs+sort%3Astars).